 (Photo: Danny Clinch)

 The next track was not supposed to be on the album at all, "Live-In Skin" was written when the recordings were already done and the album was on its way to the mix.
 Dave just came up with a riff that he liked so much that he had to record it and put it on the album.
 Indeed this riff is insane and it's a fun song to amplify because Dave goes on "Head on with my hate" when he gets in on everything he hates and still stays standing.
 If you listen well to the next song in the segment that is broken and Dave says hello to everyone, you will discover what a beauty of harmony this band has together and think that it was recorded in an analog way and sounds like that.

 "Next Year" is an amazing song that is amazingly built and amazingly played, It is no wonder the music video is based on the flight of Apollo 11 to the moon, because it just takes you to the moon.

 The song "Headwires" feels like a natural sequel, as if it is the next step of the previous song.
 The song that follows begins with Dave's touching fingering as if we are gently sliding on a cotton ball while our head moves from side to side lightly.

-The penultimate song in the Japanese version and the last song in the international version, just before Dave leaves, explain that this is what he do best.
-He's the best at running away and leaving everything when things get ugly, he's going to be an "M.I.A" (Missing In Action) a great song to end the album.
-(The Japanese version also has Fraternity where Dave tells that he will never be in a fraternity, a powerful song to finish).
+The penultimate song in the Japanese version and the last song in the international version, just before Dave leaves, explain that this is what he does best.
+He's the best at running away and leaving everything when things get ugly, he's going to be an "M.I.A" (Missing In Action) a great song to finish the album.
+(The Japanese version also has "Fraternity" where Dave says that he will never be in a fraternity, a powerful song to finish).

-The album cover is a photo of Dave's backside of the neck after he did the tattoo of the band's initials, there is nothing more authentic and analog than that.
+The album cover is a photo of Dave's backside neck after he did the tattoo of the band's initials, there is nothing more authentic and analog than that.